openstax/response-validator/README.md

 ### Dataset APIs

 The following routes all serve JSON formatted representations of the datasets used by the validator to make its validity determinations.
-Currently, book vocabularies are available.
-In the future, this will be expanded to the exercise vocabularies, as well as the weights used to combine the feature values (feature coefficients).
+Currently, book and exercise vocabularies are available.
+In the future, this will be expanded to include the weights used to combine the feature values (feature coefficients).

 |Route|Response
 |-----|--------
-/datasets | list of classes of datasets available /datasets/books| list of books /datasets/books/`<book-vuid>`| Data for a single book /datasets/books/`<book-vuid>`/vocabularies | list of vocabularies for a single book /datasets/books/`<book-vuid>`/vocabularies/domain | list of non-common words in the book /datasets/books/`<book-vuid>`/vocabularies/innovation | lists of novel words in each page of the book, by page /datasets/books/`<book-vuid>`/vocabularies/innovation/`<page-vuid>` | list of novel words for a specific page in the book
+/datasets | list of classes of datasets available /datasets/books| list of books /datasets/books/`<book-vuid>`| Data for a single book /datasets/books/`<book-vuid>`/pages | list of pages for a single book /datasets/books/`<book-vuid>`/pages/`<page-vuid>` | Data for a single page - ID, innovation words, list of questions /datasets/books/`<book-vuid>`/vocabularies | list of vocabularies for a single book /datasets/books/`<book-vuid>`/vocabularies/domain | list of non-common words in the book /datasets/books/`<book-vuid>`/vocabularies/innovation | lists of novel words in each page of the book, by page /datasets/books/`<book-vuid>`/vocabularies/innovation/`<page-vuid>` | list of novel words for a specific page in the book /datasets/questions| list of questions /datasets/questions/`<question-vid>`| Data for a single question (id + vocabularies)

 ### Processing APIs